wp-plugins/wpsc-support-tickets/readme.txt

 1. Upload the `/wpsc-support-tickets/` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a new page, call it something like Support Tickets
-1. Inside this page, place this shortcode only: [wpscSupportTickets]
+1. Inside this page, place this shortcode only: [IDBSupportTickets]
 1. Visit the wpsc Support Tickets admin page and select a "mainpage" for wpsc Support Tickets to use, like the Support Tickets page we told you to create

 == Frequently Asked Questions ==